darrenjw/BWK/README.md

 Building this requires the [GSL](https://www.gnu.org/software/gsl/).
 On Debian-derived Linux distributions, this should just require the packages `gsl-bin` and `libgsl-dev`.
 There will be similar packages on other Linux and Unix-like systems.
 Then, just typing `make` in the relevant directory should build and run the code.
 See the `Makefile` for further details.

 I have now found one of Boys' Fortran 77 codes for RJ-MCMC in the partially observed case.
 It is in the directory `partial-rj`.
 I've managed to tweak it to get it to build and run.
-Still need to check that it is working correctly.
+Seems to be running correctly.
+It should be easy to build and run on any Linux-like system with `f77` installed.
+Type `make`.